sbrisard/sbrisard.github.io/src/content/posts/20131205-Elastic_constants_of_an_isotropic_material-01.md

 relating these various constants have also been derived.
 In the [next instalment]({filename}20131229-Elastic_constants_of_an_isotropic_material-02.md) of this series, we will discuss the case of 2D (plane strain elasticity).

+## Notes

+- 2023/01/22 – I would like to acknowledge Antonio Rodriguez Ferran from [UPC-BarcelonaTech](https://www.upc.edu/en) for finding out two typos in this post.
+Do send your comments and corrections!

 <!-- Local Variables: -->
 <!-- mode: markdown -->